FourierFoibles/Monte-Carlo-Option-Pricer/README.md

 From the command prompt run

-streamlit run montecarlo.py
+"streamlit run montecarlo.py"

-once you have navigated to the relevant folder
+once you have navigated to the relevant folder .

 ## License
 Open source